abe71/-abe71-IL2-BoS-CH-FSPTPPTQCM-/README.md

 This is a repository for one engine aircrafts in IL2-Sturmovik Battle of Stalingrad VR.
 The CH map makes use of IL2s default settings where ever possible.

-The map is based on my old profile for IL2-Forgotten Battles and is still in the early stages of configuration so there are "dead" commands in the .CMC and not all buttons are correctly mapped.
-The most important functions works though.
+The map is based on my old profile for IL2-Forgotten Battles and is still in the early stages of configuration so there are "dead" commands in the .CMC and some buttons still have the FB commands mapped.
+The most important functions works though, so this map can be used and refined for BOS.

-In this map I make use of "non sticky modes", the two leftmost fingerbuttons controls which of the 4 modes are active, just like the shift button would do.
+I make use of "non sticky modes", the two leftmost fingerbuttons controls which of the 4 modes are active, just like the shift button would do.
 This is extra great when playing in VR since it is impossible to see the mode indicator on the joysticks.

 # IL-2 configuration